CodeBear801/tech_summary/tech-summary/tools/beam/beam_programming_guide_notes.md

 ## Watermark - When in processing time

 [watermarks](https://beam.apache.org/documentation/programming-guide/#watermarks-and-late-data): there is a certain amount of lag between the time a data event occurs and the time the actual data element gets processed at any stage in your pipeline.
 Data isn’t always guaranteed to arrive in a pipeline in time order, or to always arrive at predictable intervals.
-Beam tracks a watermark, which is the system’s notion of when all data in a certain window can be expected to have arrived in the pipeline.
+Beam tracks a watermark, **which is the system’s notion of when all data in a certain window can be expected to have arrived in the pipeline**.
 Once the watermark progresses past the end of a window, any further element that arrives with a timestamp in that window is considered late data.

 ```java